There are trillions of microbes inside your gut including bacteria, fungi and viruses, making up what's known as your gut microbiome (or gut flora).

 The third, and most expensive, option is a Nutrition Teleconsult ($185), offering a comprehensive consultation with the company's online nutritionist to review, interpret and discuss your test results and work with you to develop a bespoke treatment plan to improve your specific health concerns through a variety of food and lifestyle changes.

-"I think they're actually quite good in presenting the data in a way that's at least interpretable, compared to what [scientists] would be used to looking at," he says.
+"I think they're actually quite good at presenting the data in a way that's at least interpretable, compared to what [scientists] would be used to looking at," he says.

 "But I think there's a danger of people over-interpreting their results and making major diet and lifestyle changes based on an association with a particular bacteria that may be detrimental for some people but beneficial for others.